sp00n/corecycler/readme.txt

    On the other hand, not testing the AVX/AVX2 instructions will also not test the transistors associated with these instructions, so you're not "fully" testing your chip.
 So you should indeed test both scenarios, light load / SEE and heavy load with AVX/AVX2.
-   You can change the mode to SSE, AVX, AVX2 or AVX512 for Prime95 and Aida64 in the config.ini, and for y-Cruncher you can select different test modes which require different instruction sets.
+   You can change the mode to SSE, AVX, AVX2 or AVX512 for Prime95 and Aida64 in the config.ini, and for y-cruncher you can select different test modes which require different instruction sets.

 Q: What settings can I change?